maxplomer/react_notebook/readme.md

 # Implementation

-This solution uses a single react component that saves the state to a javascript cookie.
+This solution uses a single React.js component which saves it's state to a javascript cookie.

 # Install/Running